prashgedam/quizhunt/README.md

 2. Multiple choice questions with randomized options
 3. Score tracking and feedback for users
 4. Responsive design using Bootstrap
-5. Simple and intuitive user interface
+5. Simple and intuitive user interface..
 # Technologies Used
 1. HTML
 2. CSS